 - Blue-and-Orange Morality: Claims she cannot kill anyone unless "they permit [her] to" and despite a general disdain for people, she shows unabashed respect for those who are good at their jobs, whatever they may be.

 - Boobs of Steel: Especially Pre-Crisis.
 Post-Crisis, her bust size varies depending on the book, from "relatively small" to "noticeably large".

 - Brainwashed and Crazy: During the "Public Enemies" storyarc in Superman/Batman, Shiva is one of several villains to show up to fight the Duo.
 She's defeated rather easily by Batman, and this is later explained by her being mind-controlled by Gorilla Grodd.

 - Breakout Character: Of the Power Trio she debuted as, she's massively surpassed Richard Dragon and Ben Turner in popularity.
 The trio are meant to be the top-three greatest fighters in DC, but because of the latter two's relative obscurity, she's gained infamy as the best fighter in the DCU, with a wide margin between her and the rest of the competitionnote .

 - Breakout Villain: More people have likely heard of her than Richard Dragon.

-- But Not Too Foreign: She's Asian, but grew up in Detroit.
+- But Not Too Foreign: She's Asian, but grew up at least partially in Detroit.

 - Combat Clairvoyance: She and her sister were born with this ability, which is what makes her a natural genius at martial arts.
 This gift was also passed along to her daughter Cassandra, and David Cain enhanced it through an abusive Training from Hell.